Friday September 20 2019

 Bank Indonesia Slashes Interest Rates for 3rd Month

 Bank Indonesia | Joana Ferreira | email@example.com

-Bank Indonesia reduced its 7-day reverse repo rate unexpectedly by 25bps to 5.50 percent during its August meeting, the second straight cut in two months, in an attempt to support growth amid low inflation expectations.
-Last month's rate cut was the first time since September 2017 amid growing concerns about global growth due to continued trade tensions and a number of geopolitical risks.
-The overnight deposit and lending facilities were also trimmed by the same amount to 4.75 percent and 6.25 percent, respectively.
+Bank Indonesia reduced its 7-day reverse repo rate by 25bps to 5.25 percent during its September meeting, in an attempt to boost economic growth amid low inflation expectations.
+It was the third straight cut in three months, amid growing concerns about global growth due to continued trade tensions and a number of geopolitical risks.
+The overnight deposit and lending facilities were also trimmed by the same amount to 4.50 percent and 6.00 percent, respectively.